microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ### Computers in this lab
 This lab uses a single Virtual Machine to provide you with the development environment.

-The virtual machine is based on Windows 10 October Update (1809) and it includes:
+The virtual machine is based on Windows 10 19H1 and it includes:

 - Visual Studio 2019
-- Windows 10 SDK version 10.0.17763.0 or later
+- Windows 10 SDK version 10.0.18362
-- .NET Core 3 Preview runtime
-- .NET Core 3 Preview SDK
+- .NET Core 3 Preview 3 SDK

 If you already have these tools on your computer, feel free to directly use it for the lab instead of the virtual machine.
 Be aware that the following Visual Studio workloads have to be installed: